Victorivus/MLTrail/README.md

 - [X] Change camelCase style to snake_case style naming

 ### Relational DB
+- [ ] BUG (minor): set order when renamig double control points.
+E.g. UTMB 2023: Courmayer and 2-Courmayeur or Vallorcine and 2-Vallorcine, times are inverted
 - [X] BUG: When loading data, need to recheck category rankings.
 - [X] BUG: When loading data into timing points they are shifted by one having time for point0 and missing finish time.
 - [ ] Change SQLite to Postgres ? --> when app will be dockerised